-6.5 Any member of the public has the right to submit communications to the Aarhus Convention Compliance Committee against the European Union concerning alleged non-compliance with the Convention by the European Union, including alleged noncompliance by EIB.14
+6.5 Any member of the public has the right to submit communications to the Aarhus Convention Compliance Committee against the European Union concerning alleged non-compliance with the Convention.20

 COURT OF JUSTICE OF THE EUROPEAN UNION

 6.6 The EIB's decision on the confirmatory application shall also be subject to judicial appeal before the Court in accordance with the relevant provisions of the Treaty on the Functioning of the European Union, in particular Articles 263 and 271.
 When deciding to challenge the EIB before the Court, stakeholders should take into consideration the fact that the judicial appeal may preclude access to alternative dispute resolution mechanisms as the EIB Complaints Mechanism and the European Ombudsman.